MO-deus/ShodhAI/README.md

 ### Docker Orchestration

-- Single `docker-compose.yml` handles backend, frontend, and database.
+- Single `docker-compose.yml` handles online judge.

 ---

 ### Trade-offs

 - PostgreSQL persists data using a volume; resets when volume is deleted.
-- Using docker-compose simplifies local setup but may require manual port mapping on conflicting ports.

 ---